modernxmpp/modernxmpp/docs/protocol.md

 The other mechanisms are optional (the advantages of implementing each one are documented in the relevant section).

+There are three file transfer methods that a modern XMPP client may implement:

+- HTTP upload (required)
+- Jingle streams (recommended for large file support)
+- Stream initiation (deprecated, but may be implemented for backwards-compatibility)

 ### HTTP upload

+**Required:** *yes*

 The newest file transfer mechanism available, described in XEP-0363.
 It is strongly recommended to implement this mechanism to provide the best user experience.